oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 crypto on the client side.
-But since every access token is bound to a certain resource server, the client also needs to obtain different RS-specific access tokens, if it wants to access several resource services. [@!I-D.ietf-oauth-token-binding] has the same property, since different token binding ids must be associated with the access token. [@!I-D.ietf-oauth-mtls] on the other hand allows a client to use the access token at multiple resource servers.
+But since every access token is bound to a certain resource server, the client also needs to obtain different RS-specific access tokens, if it wants to access several resource services. [@I-D.ietf-oauth-token-binding] has the same property, since different token binding ids must be associated with the access token. [@I-D.ietf-oauth-mtls] on the other hand allows a client to use the access token at multiple resource servers.

 It shall be noted that audience restrictions, or generally speaking an